-In anticipation of The Queen’s Jubilee Year, Country Life had the opportunity to photograph the majestic interiors of Westminster Abbey, our coronation church, amid the quiet of lockdown.
-In the first of two articles, John Goodall explains how, in this building, events from the deep past continue to touch our lives today.
+In 2021, Country Life had the opportunity to photograph the majestic interiors of Westminster Abbey, our coronation church, amid the quiet of lockdown.
+John Goodall explains how, in this building, events from the deep past continue to touch our lives today.
 Photographs by Will Pryce for the Country Life Picture Library.

 A smidgeon over 955 years ago, on Christmas Day 1066, William, Duke of Normandy was crowned King of the English in the abbey church of St Peter at Westminster.
 The ceremony set divine seal on his victory at the Battle of Hastings less than three months earlier, but it was an ominous affair.
 William was presented to his people for acclamation and when the nervous guards outside the church heard shouts in an unfamiliar language they imagined treachery and began firing houses.